As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 lesions on a dog's belly as a result of gnat bites

-No, most dogs cope well with gnat bites and they just cause mild discomfort.
-For those who are very itchy or seem to have secondary skin infections, a routine vet appointment should be scheduled.
+Most dogs cope well with gnat bites and they just cause mild discomfort.

+For dogs who are very itchy or seem to have secondary skin infections, a routine vet appointment should be scheduled.
 Uncommonly, a dog may have an immediate allergic reaction to a gnat bite.
 Signs could include facial swelling, trouble breathing, widespread hives and weakness.
 In this instance, you would need to seek immediate vet care.

 After a gnat bite, your dog may develop the following signs: